WojciechMatuszewski/programming-notes/aws/serverless/design-and-build-secure-serverless-aps-webinar.md

 ## QA

 - do not be afraid of friction with IAM.
-It takes time to know all the permissions, **do not use \***
+It takes time to know all the permissions, **do not use the wildcard for permissions!**